 On CBC recently, in response to more undercover footage showing horrible abuses of chickens in a mass production facility (aka a factory farm), Benoit Fontaine, a spokesperson for the Chicken Farmers of Canada commented that Mercy For Animals has an agenda (ending animal consumption) and therefore their investigative work should be discounted.
 Here’s the transcript of that interview.

-I’m not an ardent fan of MFA (nor am I a hater), but this is BS on so many levels.
+This is nonsense on so many levels.
 Unfortunately most people don’t have even so much as a cursory understanding of how public relations and lobbying operate, so comments like this leave many nodding their heads and accepting that yes, MFA has an agenda, without taking the next step mentally and acknowledging that poultry industry lobbying groups also have an agenda, and a much more insidious one at that.

 This article includes another quote, this one from the Canadian Poultry and Egg Processors Council, which is almost verbatim what I heard during the CBC interview.
 A spokesperson for that organization said that Mercy for Animals was “not being forthright and transparent about their real purpose, which is to stop the consumption of animal protein in Canada.”

 What exactly do you think the Chicken Farmers of Canada and Canadian Poultry and Egg Processors Council are?
 Neutral and benevolent organizations looking out for the public interest?
 No, they are a lobbying organization with an AGENDA to make as much money as possible for the poultry industry.
 Full stop.

 The only “agenda” that vegans and organizations like MFA have is to create a kinder, less cruel world for animals and humans.
 I know that’s my personal “agenda.”